New Zealand sand flounder: Life cycle

 The extra nutrients they receive from these new food sources enables them to grow to around one and a half centimetres by the time they are three weeks old.
 Above each eye of the sand flounder is a bar of cartilage, and at this stage of its development the cartilage above the left eye is absorbed and the eye begins to move from the side of the head, until it is next to the right eye.
 The unusual, twisted shape of the mouth of the sand flounder is due to the movement of the skull and bones as the left eye migrates to the right side of the body.
 While this slow process is occurring, the sand flounder begins to grow out to the side and flatten, losing its rounded shape.
 This metamorphism makes swimming as the larval sand flounder was able to difficult and exhausting.
 The now juvenile sand flounders sink to the bottom and begin swimming as adult flatfish do, by undulating their side fins and for rapid acceleration, use their tail.

 The juvenile R. plebeia migrate to the shallow water of the estuaries and mudflats where they remain until they mature at two years old.
 Once R. plebeia reach a mature age and size, they migrate to deeper water of around 30 to 50 metres deep to spawn.
 After this first migration, they continue to migrate from shallow waters (0-50m) in spring and summer to deeper waters (50-100m) in autumn and winter.
 Male R. plebeia are smaller than female R. plebeia, maturing at a length of 10 cm, but can grow to 15–17 cm.
 The females grow faster, with mature size being 16–20 cm long, but they grow to 23–24 cm by age two.
 By age of three, female sand flounders grow to an average size of 30 cm.
 The average life span of flounder is three to four years.
 This equates to being able to have two years of spawning.

 Diet and foraging

 The sand flounder feeds off a yolk-sac attached to its under surface until they are capable of fending for themselves.
 As an adult it is adapted to feed best at night on sand or mud.
 They are ambush predators, going unnoticed by camouflage and then attacking their prey when it comes near.
-They eat a variety of bottom-dwelling invertebrates such as crabs, brittlestars, shrimps, worms, whitebait, shellfish and tiny fishes located by touch and vision.
+They eat a variety of bottom-dwelling invertebrates such as crabs, brittlestars, shrimps, worms, whitebait, P. affinis, shellfish and tiny fishes located by touch and vision.
 They also ingest mud detritus and seaweed while feeding.